vosaul/status.im/docs/extensions_tutorial_chat_command.md

 Hooks identify what part of status will be extended.
 Each hook has a unique identifier and a set of key/value elements specific to this hook.
 An extension can implement several hooks.

-In this tutorial a chat command is created: it's id is `collectible` and the hook type for a chat command is `commands`.
+In this tutorial a chat command is created: it's specific id is `collectible` and the generic hook type for a chat command is `commands`.

-PLACEHOLDER: Overview of `commands` structure here
+A `command` hook requires the following properties to be set:

+* scope
+* preview and short-preview
+* parameters

 ### Scope